Strangemother/django-trim/docs/views/listview.md

 ---

 That's done.
-A clean and secure `mymodel` list, implemented in like 10 lines of code.
+A clean and secure `mymodel` list, implemented in near 10 lines of code.